praekelt/django-analytics/README.rst

 ----
 The following features are planned for future versions of ``panya-analytics``:

+1. Custom visualisation integrated into Django admin back-end.
-1. Hourly statistics.
+2. Hourly statistics.
-2. More complex statistics, such as frequency plots/histograms.
+3. More complex statistics, such as frequency plots/histograms.